Presented at the John Clare conference May 2014, Oxford Brookes University.

-This image of ‘doubling light’ is incredibly evocative.
+This image of ‘doubling light’ is evocative.
 One is not sure if the light is intensifying or depleting.
 It could be either or simultaneously both – or it is a twilight zone, leading us to new worlds.
 Doubling at the very least suggests folding back on itself, veiling and layering.

 For me this echoes what happens in the process of layering in painting.
 Layers both conceal or change what is underneath, but also reveal something else, a new kind of image becoming apparent.

 I first encountered Clare through the reading of ecocriticism – where he is centrally important as a poet of the ecological crisis.
 Ecocriticism discusses the repositioning of cultural activity so that nature is less objectified and more engaged with directly in a responsive and reflective manner.

 John Clare is a luminous example of this thinking ‘with’ nature and not ‘about’ nature.
 There are many instances of where he perceives himself quite deliberately to be part of nature.